 This management style is focused on avoiding conflicts and building relationships based on honest communication.
 He/she motivates the employees by trying to keep them happy.

-- Pros: Its impact on organisational climate is positive; It’s most effective when used to complement other management styles, specially when the task routines and performance are adequate.
+- Pros: Its impact on organisational climate is positive; It’s most effective when used to complement other management styles, especially when the task routines and performance are adequate.
 This manager shines when counselling and helping employees or managing existing conflicts.

 - Cons: When the employees’ performance is not adequate – affiliation is focused on people other than performance.
 Also, in crisis situations when clear direction is needed, it doesn’t seem to go that well.